polytope-labs/hyperbridge/README.md

-# ethereum-beacon-light-client
+# Ethereum beacon light client verifier
-Implementation of the Ethereum beacon chain light client in Rust
+Implementation of the Ethereum beacon light client verifier in Rust

 # Running the prover tests
 **NOTE**